Andriiklymiuk/corgi/resources/readme/database_dump.md

 # Create Dump

 **👋  How we can create a dump of the database?
-Let's go guy and follow the guide!**
+Let's go guys and follow the guide!**

 ## Some requirements before starting: